-Providing supported, authentic workplaces for DET Lesbian, Gay, Bisexual, Transgender and Intersex (LGBTI) employees is integral to building a culture of respect and dignity for all.
-LGBTI employees are entitled to fully participate in their workplace without fear of offensive, harassing, bullying or discriminatory behaviour.
+Providing supported, authentic workplaces for DET Lesbian, Gay, Bisexual, Transgender, Intersex and Questioning (LGBTIQ) employees is integral to building a culture of respect and dignity for all.
+LGBTIQ employees are entitled to fully participate in their workplace without fear of offensive, harassing, bullying or discriminatory behaviour.

-Managers and school leaders are responsible for ensuring that the human rights of LGBTI employees are protected, and that workplaces are respectful and inclusive to employee sexual diversity.
+Managers and school leaders are responsible for ensuring that the human rights of LGBTIQ employees are protected, and that workplaces are respectful and inclusive to employee sexual diversity.